BaptisteAuscher/derienshop/README.md

 * [Technologies](#technologies)

 ## General info
-[derienshop.com](https://derienshop.com) is a new clothing brand selling tee-shirts and sweat-shirts developped by Baptiste Auscher.
+[derienshop.com](https://derienshop.com) is a new clothing brand website selling tee-shirts and sweat-shirts developped by Baptiste Auscher.

 ## Technologies
 derienshop is created with: